bob-insilico/COVID19/README.md

 ```
 to create a fasta for each reference gene identified in `sequences.fa`.
 Reference genes are found by the `YP_` prefix to the accession.

-# Building identity matrix
+# Multiple Alignment

 The linux binary `clustalo` is in the repo, but it can be downloaded fresh using

 ```sh
 wget http://www.clustal.org/omega/clustalo-1.2.4-Ubuntu-x86_64 -O clustalo
 ```
+Create a directory called `aligns`, and create alignments with `./make-aligns.sh`

+# Building identity matrix

-Create a directory called idmats, and create identity matrices with `./make-idmats.sh`
+Create a directory called `idmats`, and create identity matrices with `./make-idmats.sh`